GPiMHS / MHICS

 What is GPiMHS / MHICS?

-GPiMHS (General Practise integrated Mental Health Service) is an emotional and wellbeing service for adult patients over 18.
+GPiMHS (General Practice integrated Mental Health Service) is an emotional and wellbeing service for adult patients over 18.
 Patients are offered extended consultation times, quick and easy access to practical advice and tailored support for their mental health needs from Mental Health Practitioners or Community Link Workers.

 GPiMHS Service Locations